ZenkiKawakami/TubeDownloader/README.md

 #  Background
 When downloading high quality movie with pytube3,
 you must download "high quality audio_only" and "high quality video_only",  and mix them by yourself.
-If you have not installed movie editor like ffmpeg, you also install it before audio/video mix.
+If you have not installed movie editor like ffmpeg, you must also install it before audio/video mix.
 This software would help if you want to avoid such a time-consuming manual method.

 # Requirement